inasafe/inasafe/docs/source/test_riab.rst

-Class: RiabTest
+Module: test_riab
 ===============

-This page contains the documentation for the  Risk-In-A-Box code **RiabTest** class.
+This page contains the documentation for the  Risk-In-A-Box code **test_riab** module.

-.. autoclass:: test_riab.RiabTest
+.. automodule:: test_riab
       :members: